-\begin{theorem} Every elusive singularity of the $T$-fractal surface is a wild singularity. \end{theorem} \begin{proof} We simply need to show that each elusive singularity can not be a conical singularity of either finite or infinite angle.
+\begin{theorem} Every elusive singularity of the $T$-fractal surface is a wild singularity. \end{theorem} \begin{proof} We simply need to show that each elusive singularity cannot be a conical singularity of either finite or infinite angle.

 Suppose $x \in \esurf$ had a rotational component isometric to a circle.
 It would then be possible to embed a punctured disc in $\tsurfr$ centered at $x$.
 However, this is impossible by Lemma~\ref{lemma:limitpoints} as any neighborhood around an elusive singularity must contain conical singularities.
-Thus no rotational component of $x$ is isometric to a circle, and so $x$ can not be a finite angle conical singularity.
+Thus no rotational component of $x$ is isometric to a circle, and so $x$ cannot be a finite angle conical singularity.

-Similarly, if an elusive singularity were an infinite angle conical singularity, then a punctured neighborhood of the point in $\mathring{T}$ would be an infinite cover of the disc.
-However, by Lemma~\ref{lemma:limitpoints} this can not be the case since any neighborhood of an elusive singularity contains infinitely-many conical singularities. \end{proof}
+Similarly, if an elusive singularity were an infinite angle conical singularity, then a punctured neighborhood of the point in $\mathring{T}$ would be an infinite cyclic cover of the disc.
+However, by Lemma~\ref{lemma:limitpoints} this cannot be the case since any neighborhood of an elusive singularity contains infinitely-many conical singularities. \end{proof}

 In \cite{BowmanValdez}, Bowman and Valdez made the explicit assumption that the singularity set of a translation surface is discrete to rule out certain pathological examples.
 The Cantor set of singularities on the $T$-fractal surface is of course not discrete, and so it is conceivable that some typical notions associated with wild singularities, such as linear approaches and rotational components, are not well-defined or at least not interesting for the $T$-fractal surface.